Rather Be

 "Rather Be" is a song by English electronic music group Clean Bandit, featuring vocals by Jess Glynne.
-It was released on 5 December 2013 as the fourth single from the group's debut studio album, New Eyes (2014).
+It was released on 17 January 2014 as the fourth single from the group's debut studio album, New Eyes (2014).
 It also appears on the deluxe version of Glynne's debut album, I Cry When I Laugh (2015).
 It was co-written by band members Jack Patterson and Grace Chatto, along with Jimmy Napes and Nicole Marshall, and produced by Patterson and Chatto.
-Warner Music Group released a number of official remixes for download, with DJs such as All About She and Cash Cash.